 Jesus’ imminent return should motivate the believer to live godly in an ungodly world.
 The word looking in Titus 2:13 is the key for that to happen.
 To be “looking” means that we live each day in continual anticipation and expectancy, with the conviction that Jesus could come at any time.
 That hope becomes a transforming reality in this life, resulting in God being glorified through us (1 Corinthians 10:31).
 The blessed hope brings us joy and cheers us through the trials of this world.
 It should also cause us to stop and evaluate our thinking, words, and actions.

-The Second Coming: Signs of Christ's Return and the End of the Age by John MacArthur and Logos Bible Software.
+Recommended Resources: The Second Coming: Signs of Christ's Return and the End of the Age by John MacArthur and Logos Bible Software.